KatVolkova/study-cards-frontend/README.md

 The Application has been deployed from GitHub to Heroku by following these steps:

 1. Create or log in to your account at heroku.com.
-2. Create a new app, add a unique app name (e.g., inventory - management - system) and choose your region.
+2. Create a new app, add a unique app name and choose your region.
 3. Click on create app.
 4. Go to "Settings".
 5. Under Config Vars add a key 'PORT' and value '8000'.